-1.2.
 Professionalisation of ECEC staff

-ECEC staff refers here only to those professionals who have regular, daily, direct contact with children and whose duties involve education and care.
-These staff have the main responsibility for groups of children in an ECEC setting.
+Here, 'ECEC staff' refers only to those professionals who have regular, daily, direct contact with children and whose duties involve education and care.
+These staff members bear the main responsibility for groups of children in an ECEC setting.
 Their duties usually include designing and delivering safe and developmentally appropriate activities in accordance with all relevant programmes/curricula.

-The term ECEC staff does not include heads of ECEC settings, medical/healthcare staff (such as paediatricians, physiotherapists, psychomotor therapists, nutritionists, etc. providing support for children's physical development), professional specialists (such as psychologists), assistants/auxiliary staff who perform only domestic or maintenance roles (such as preparing food and cleaning premises).
+The term ECEC staff does not include heads of ECEC settings, medical/healthcare staff (such as paediatricians, physiotherapists, psychomotor therapists, nutritionists, etc. providing support for children's physical development), professional specialists (such as psychologists), assistants / auxiliary staff members who only perform domestic or maintenance roles (such as preparing food and cleaning premises).

-The indicator 1.2.1 on the requirement for at least one staff member per group of children in ECEC to be qualified to a minimum of Bachelor level in the field of education (i.e. a minimum of three years at ISCED 6 according to the ISCED 2011 classification) aims to show whether education staff in the sector are highly qualified.
-This is important as staff who are highly qualified in education can provide leadership to other team members when designing and delivering developmentally appropriate activities for children and thus raise the quality of provision.

-Programmes at ISCED level 6, at Bachelor's or equivalent level, are often designed to provide participants with academic and/or professional knowledge, skills and competencies, leading to a first degree or equivalent qualification.
-Programmes at this level are typically theoretically-based but may include practical components and are informed by state of the art research and/or best professional practice.
-They are traditionally offered by universities and equivalent tertiary educational institutions, but do not necessarily involve the completion of a research project or thesis (15).
+Indicator 1.2.1 on the requirement for at least one staff member per group of children in ECEC to have a minimum of Bachelor-level qualification in the field of education (i.e. a minimum of 3 years at ISCED level 6 according to the ISCED 2011 classification) aims to show whether education staff in the sector are highly qualified.
+This is important, as staff who are highly qualified in education can provide leadership to other team members when designing and delivering developmentally appropriate activities for children and thus raise the quality of provision.
+Programmes at ISCED level 6 (i.e. Bachelor's degree or equivalent level), are often designed to provide participants with academic and/or professional knowledge, skills and competencies, leading to a first degree or equivalent qualification.
+Programmes at this level are typically theoretically based but may include practical components and are informed by state-of-the-art research and/or best professional practice.
+They are traditionally offered by universities and equivalent tertiary educational institutions, but do not necessarily involve the completion of a research project or thesis (46).

-The indicator 1.2.2 presents the basic requirements regarding the continuing professional development (CPD).
+Indicator 1.2.2 presents the basic requirements regarding the continuing professional development (CPD).
 CPD consists of the formal in-service training undertaken throughout a career that allows ECEC staff members to broaden, develop and update their knowledge, skills and attitudes.
 It includes both subject-based and pedagogical training.
-Different formats are offered such as courses, seminars, peer observation and support from practitioners' networks.
-In certain cases, continuing professional development activities may lead to supplementary qualifications.
+Different formats are offered, such as courses, seminars, peer observation and support from practitioners' networks.
+In certain cases, CPD activities may lead to supplementary qualifications.

-Professional duty: CPD is considered to be one of ECEC staff's professional duties according to regulations or other relevant policy documents.
+Professional duty: CPD is considered to be one of ECEC staff's professional duties according to regulations and other relevant policy documents.

-1.3.
 Curriculum or educational guidelines

-This indicator shows whether countries have ECEC curriculum or educational guidelines for the entire ECEC phase or only for the children aged 3 and over.
+This indicator shows whether countries have an ECEC curriculum or educational guidelines for the entire ECEC phase or only for the children aged 3 and over.

 The ECEC curriculum as defined in the ECEC quality framework covers developmental care, formative interactions, learning experiences and supportive assessment.
-It promotes young children's personal and social development and their learning as well as laying the foundations for their future life and citizenship.
+It promotes young children's personal and social development and their learning as well as laying the foundations for their future life and citizenship in their society.
 The ECEC curriculum is set out in formal documentation issued by the responsible authorities.